 Soon, you can have years of dental assisting experience under your belt.
 You might come to a place in your career where you will have the desire to reach out toward goals that will utilize different skills you possess.

 You will experience it with your own eyes and it becomes a part of you as the true grasp enriches your understanding of the field of dentistry.
 That experience alone could easily qualify you for other positions.
-Since dental assistants record so much of what takes place to be passed onto billing, an awareness of billing procedures would naturally occur.
+Since you will record so much of what takes place to be passed onto billing, an awareness of billing procedures would naturally occur.

 Now that codes are generally used in your reports, becoming familiar with them would be equally likely.
-Also, dental assistants are often in charge of supplies, acclimating them to the physical needs of a dentist’s office.
+Also, this role is often in charge of supplies, acclimating them to the physical needs of a dentist’s office.

-The bottom line is, it makes complete sense that your experience as a dental assistant, regardless of the exact position, will bring you a comprehensive understanding of the dental field.
+The bottom line is, it makes complete sense that your experience , regardless of the exact position, will bring you a comprehensive understanding of the dental field.

 Such knowledge can easily qualify you for alternative lateral moves simply for the sake of keeping your career fresh and anew.
 And it would behoove a dentist to consider you as an excellent candidate for administrative positions if that has become a change you desire.